wusai2333/trib/doc/lab2.md

 These are some unreal assumptions you can have for Lab2.

 - No network communication error will happen.
-- Once a back-end starts, it will remain online forever.
+- Once a back-end or a keeper starts, it will remain online forever.
 - The `trib.Storage` used in the backend will return every `Clock()` call in less than 1 second.
 - In the `trib.Storage` used in the backend, each key visiting (checking if the key exist, locating its corresponding value, or as a process of iterating all keys) will take less than 1 millisecond.
-  Read and write 1MB of data on the value part (in list or string) will take less than 1 millisecond.
+  Read and write 1MB of data on the value part (in a list or a string) will take less than 1 millisecond.
 Note that `Keys()` and `ListKeys()` might take longer time to complete because it needs to scan over all the keys.
-- All back-end servers will run on the lab machines.
+- All front-ends, back-ends and keepers will run on the lab machines.
-- Although a front-end can be killed at any-time, the killing only happens very occasionally.

-Note that some of them won't stay in Lab3, so try not to rely on the assumptions too much.
+Note that some of them won't stay true in Lab3, so try not to rely on the assumptions too much.

 ## Requirements